GSA/digitalgov.gov/content/events/2020/02/2020-02-25-dap-learning-series-justifying-web-analysts.md

 # Event platform (zoom, youtube_live, adobe_connect)
 event_platform: zoom

+# see all topics at https://digital.gov/topics
+topics:
+  - metrics
+  - ux
+  - analytics
+  - dap
+  - digital-analytics-program

+# see all authors at https://digital.gov/authors
+authors:
+  - freddie-blicher

 # YouTube ID
 youtube_id:

 # Make it better ♥

 ---

 Creating and integrating an analytics function into any team or organization is challenging.
 We'll discuss:

 - How do I justify a web analyst role on my team?
 - How do I make the business case for this role to my leadership?